hci-a-if-its-2019/assignment-3-ramdan0cool/README.md

 #### OBSERVATION 1
 ![Prototype Screen 1](https://github.com/hci-a-if-its-2019/assignment-3-ramdan0cool/blob/master/Image/Screen1.png)

- - **Reference**: Participant 1: 1, 8, 24
+ - **Reference**: Participant 1: 1, 8, 24 Participant 2: 5
- - **Feedback**: Participant 1: The category button's color can be made brighter, the account button changed to user's email or username after successful login or sign up, the layout is lighter and nice
+ - **Feedback**: Participant 1: The category button's color can be made brighter, the account button changed to user's email or username after successful login or sign up, the layout is lighter and nice.
+Participant 2: Fill empty space.
  - **Incidence**: Participant 1: Click the email text instead of the actual account button.
+Participant 2: -
- - **Reason**: Participant 1: Confusion between the convention where the email text is a hyperlink to the user's account page
+ - **Reason**: Participant 1: Confusion between the convention where the email text is a hyperlink to the user's account page.
+Participant 2: -
- - **Resolution**: Suggest any modifications that might be made to the UI to address the issues in this `OBSERVATION 1`.
+ - **Resolution**: Recolor buttons and stretch or rearrange the buttons.

 #### OBSERVATION 2
 ![Prototype Screen 2](https://github.com/hci-a-if-its-2019/assignment-3-ramdan0cool/blob/master/Image/Screen2.png)